urql-graphql/urql/docs/api/graphcache.md

 to update data in the cache that is implicitly changed on the GraphQL API, that _Graphcache_ can't know about automatically.

+For mutation fields that don't have an updater, Graphcache has a fallback: if a returned entity isn't currently found in the cache, it assumes a create-mutation and invalidates cached entities of that type.
+This behavior was introduced in Graphcache v7 and is skipped once an updater for the mutation field is added.

 ```ts
 interface UpdatesConfig {
   Mutation: {